 Vegan Shuba (Eggplant under the sea)

 Vegan Shuba or vegan Herring under the fur coat or Seliodka pod Shuboy – one of the Soviet symbols of the New Year.
-Veganized.
-Mostly all classic Soviet salads are made of boiled vegetables, some kind of meat or/and egg that are smothered with greasy Mayonnaise.
-As awful as it sounds but from time to…
+Veganised.
+Mostly, all classic Soviet salads are made of boiled vegetables, some kind of meat, and/or eggs that are smothered with greasy mayonnaise.
+As awful as it sounds, but from time to…

-One of my favorite ways to cook beans is to make this kidney beans curry.
+One of my favourite ways to cook beans is to make this kidney bean curry.
 Serve it over rice for a filling main meal or as one of the side dishes.
-It is very fast to make if you already have cooked beans on hand or you can just use canned ones.
+It is very fast to make if you already have cooked beans on hand, or you can just use canned ones.
 I prefer to…

 Perfect hummus for lazy people

-I didn’t realize how imperfect was all the hummus I ate, before I tried it in Israel.
-I was on a tour in Jerusalem and I had about 5 minutes to grab something to eat.
+I didn’t realise how imperfect all the hummus I ate had been until I tried it in Israel.
+I was on a Jerusalem tour and had about 5 minutes to grab something to eat.
 So I bought hummus “to go”.
-They put me some of the hot whole chickpea on a bottom and topped…
+They put some hot whole chickpeas on the bottom and topped them with the most…

-Borsch is a King on Ukrainian table.
-Every Borsch tastes different.
-I’m going to share with you this family recipe of vegan Borsch.
-Originally it is made with meat like almost everything in Ukrainian cuisine.
-So for umami flavor of the stock I’m using porcini mushrooms.
+Borscht is the King of the Ukrainian table.
+Every Borscht tastes different.
+I’m going to share with you this family recipe of vegan Borscht.
+Initially, it is made with meat, like almost everything in Ukrainian cuisine.
+So for the umami flavour of the stock, I’m using porcini mushrooms.
 The closest substitute is dried shiitake.
-But regular button…
+But…

 Chocolate black bean soup